angelading/CodePath_Flashcard/README.md

 ## Flashcard App (Lab 1)

 ### App Description
-This is an app that dispalys a flashcard with an interesting question.
-The users can reveal the answer by tapping on the card.
+This is an app that dispalys a flashcard with an interesting question and three multiple choices.
+The users can reveal the answer by tapping on the bottons.

 ### App Walk-though
 ![](https://i.imgur.com/MBRbu6t.gif)